 Mice and rats are resourceful invaders and will use clothes, stored fabric, and newspapers – basically, anything they can easily chew through to construct their nests.
 Once rodents create a nest, they start on their chewing crusade, searching out items like electrical wiring, insulation, drywall and more.
 Wires damaged by rodents can lead to electrical problems and sometimes fires.
+Rodent control starts on the outside of your house to help deter them from ever having the chance to destroy the inside!

 Mice and rats can build up their populations quickly, especially if the home has a surplus of food and water for them to survive and thrive.
 It only takes a few months for the rodent population to multiply into a serious nuisance.
 Rodents reproduce rapidly, here’s the breakdown: